Bradyarrhythmia

 First-Degree AV Block

-Key Points Defined by a PR interval >200 ms with consistent 1:1 AV conduction and no dropped QRS complexes.
-Conduction delay is most often at the AV node; His–Purkinje delay…
+Key Points: First-degree AV block is defined by a PR interval greater than 200 ms with fixed 1:1 AV conduction and no dropped QRS complexes.
+It usually reflects delayed conduction,…

 ECG STAT October 11, 2025